pranaybinju/maps_blog/blogs/2019/404-error-page/404-error-page.md

 ## Overriding Netlify's default 404.html

-So you might be wondering, if there was a way we could redirect user to our custom 404 error page?
+So you might be wondering if there was a way we could redirect the user to our custom 404 error page?
 After reading [Netlify docs](https://www.netlify.com/docs/redirects/#custom-404), we see that this can be done by creating a custom `404.html` page in our build directory.
 Once the file is found, Netlify will override its default `404.html` page with this custom `404.html` page that we just created.
-If we want to name this file something else then we will need to add following configuration in `netlify.toml` file (you can create one if you don't already have it), which should be present in your root directory.
+If we want to name this file something else then we will need to add the following configuration in `netlify.toml` file (you can create one if you don't already have it), which should be present in your root directory.

 ```toml
 [[redirects]]